-Film Review: Jeff Who Lives at HomeThis film about brothers by brothers (Jay and Mark Duplass) is a gentle yet spunky comedy for anyone looking for a life direction or feeling trapped in a marriage but still wanting to be in love like before, and those of “a certain age” won
+Film Review: Jeff Who Lives at HomeThis film about brothers by brothers (Jay and Mark Duplass) is a gentle yet spunky comedy for anyone looking for a life direction or feeling trapped in a marriage but still wanting to be in love like before.

 Everyone will have their favorite scene in Jeff Who Lives at Home, about a broken fraternal and family bond, by the writing-directing team of brothers Jay and Mark Duplass.
 For women, it will be the slightly surreal bit when Sharon (Susan Sarandon), a hard-working but very lonely mother of two adult sons, susses out a potential secret admirer by arranging to meet at the office water cooler.
 She prods and hints, yet when their conversational snippets misfire, it’s a painfully funny moment Sarandon carries off with bravado.
 For men, their pick may turn out to be the whole movie.

 Jeff Who Lives at Home takes place on one day, Sharon's birthday, when the only gift she really wants is for her son Jeff to perform a simple household task.
 She’s a widowed mother of two very different men—the 30-year-old Jeff (Jason Segel), who lives in the basement of her house, and his brother Pat (Ed Helms), a narcissistic fellow with marital issues who doesn’t much like Jeff.